nerijus/opendict/README.txt

 MS Windows users should download setup with precompiled OpenDict version.

-If you want to use it from sources, download and install Python, PyXML and wxPython packages.
+If you want to use it from sources, download and install Python and wxPython packages.
 Then unpack compressed OpenDict ZIP archive and click on opendict.py icon.

 Help